acumenlabs/intro-home-assignment/README.md

  - [ ] Support for arrays and/or complex objects
  - [ ] Add methods for retrieving all keys / values
  - [ ] Tests
+ - [ ] Use sqlite for persistent storage

 ## Requirements